 One of our big strategic efforts is to optimize our online self-service channel so that it provides highly relevant information very efficiently.

-The most important project we focused on last year was implementing a system that allowed us to develop and maintain high quality and relevant articles.
+The most important project we focused on in 2016 was implementing a system that allowed us to develop and maintain high quality and relevant articles.
 We focused on this because these published articles are the core enabler of an impactful online self-service experience.

 In order to scale the creation and continuous maintenance of our knowledge, we implemented a technique called Knowledge Centered Service (KCS®).
 KCS was created many years ago by members of the Consortium for Service Innovation.
 Without KCS, it is virtually impossible to manage a large knowledge base cost-effectively.

 At a very high level, KCS enables our support Advocates to share what they know with our customers, and one another, without interrupting their workflow.
 While it is possible to implement KCS without a tool specifically designed for the purpose, it is so much easier when a tool like the Guide Knowledge Capture app is embedded into the workflow.